2021 Education Programs

 - Park-Based Learning Programs - Looking to take part in an in-park program?
 We would love to explore with you and your small group through tours and experiences at one our our Conservation Halton Parks.

-Our talented educators are excited to bring some of our most popular programs to a screen in your classroom or centre.
-Using video, props, live animal encounters, special guests and, for little ones, visits from one of our favourite puppets – Bushy the Squirrel – we bring you the best Conservation Halton parks have to offer…virtually!
+Our talented educators are excited to bring some of our most popular programs to a screen in your classroom, library, centre, or home.
+Using video, props, live animal encounters, special guests and, for little ones, visits from some of our favourite puppets – we bring you the best Conservation Halton parks have to offer…virtually!

 - Get "screen to beak" with live owls.
 Learn about their fascinating adaptations, their habitats and calls, and see their soft, silent feathers and sharp talons.

 - Grade: Curriculum support for grade 1, 2 (also fun for Kindies!)